DianaBeki/Portfolio-website/README.md

 ### Key Features <a name="key-features"></a>

 - **Write media queries of minimum width 768 for desktop version**
-- **add desktop background image to header class and style in css**
+- **Add a desktop background image to the header class and style in CSS**
 - **add live demo link**
 - **Linters SetUp**
 - **Follow HTML and CSS best practices**